 Music Y1 Y2 Pupils should be taught to: use their voices expressively and creatively by singing songs and speaking chants and rhymes play tuned and untuned instruments musically listen with concentration and understanding to a range of high-quality live and recorded music experiment with, create, select and combine sounds using the inter-related dimensions of music.
-Science Y1 Plants Pupils should be taught to: identify and name a variety of common plants, including garden plants, wild plants and trees, and those classified as deciduous and evergreen identify and describe the basic structure of a variety of common flowering plants, including roots, stem/trunk, leaves and flowers.
-Animals, including humans Pupils should be taught to: identify and name a variety of common animals that are birds, fish, amphibians, reptiles, mammals and invertebrates identify and name a variety of common animals that are carnivores, herbivores and omnivores describe and compare the structure of a variety of common animals (birds, fish, amphibians, reptiles, mammals and invertebrates, and including pets) identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense.
-Everyday materials Pupils should be taught to: distinguish between an object and the material from which it is made identify and name a variety of everyday materials, including wood, plastic, glass, metal, water, and rock describe the simple physical properties of a variety of everyday materials compare and group together a variety of everyday materials on the basis of their simple physical properties tv find out how the shapes of solid objects made from some materials can be changed by squashing, bending, wisting and stretching.
-Light S Pupils should be taught to: observe and name a variety of sources of light, including electric lights, flames and the Sun associate shadows with a light source being blocked by something.
+Science Y1 Plants Pupils should be taught to: • identify and name a variety of common plants, including garden plants, wild plants and trees, and those classified as deciduous and evergreen • identify and describe the basic structure of a variety of common flowering plants, including roots, stem/trunk, leaves and flowers.
+Animals, including humans Pupils should be taught to: • identify and name a variety of common animals that are birds, fish, amphibians, reptiles, mammals and invertebrates • identify and name a variety of common animals that are carnivores, herbivores and omnivores • identify and name a variety of common animals that are carnivores, herbivores and omnivores • identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense.
+Everyday materials Pupils should be taught to: • identify and name a variety of everyday material, including wood, plastic, glass, metal, water, and rock • describe the simple physical properties of a variety of everyday materials find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching.
 Seasonal changes Pupils should be taught to: observe changes across the four seasons observe and describe weather associated with the seasons and how day length varies.
-Y2 Y2 U All living things and their habitats Pupils should be taught to: explore and compare the differences between things that are living, dead, and things that have never been alive identify that most living things live in habitats to which they are suited and describe how different habitats provide or the basic needs of different kinds of animals and plants, and how they depend on each other identify and name a variety of plants and animals in their habitats, including micro-habitats describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and dentify and name different sources of food Plants Pupils should be taught to: observe and describe how seeds and bulbs grow into mature plants find out and describe how plants need water, light and a suitable temperature to grow and stay healthy.
-Animals, including humans Pupils should be taught to: notice that animals, including humans, have offspring which grow into adults find out about and describe the basic needs of animals, including humans, for survival (water, food and air) describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene.
-Uses of everyday materials Pupils should be taught to: identify and compare the uses of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, identify and compare the uses of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, identify and compare the uses of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, identify and compare the uses of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, identify and compare the uses of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, identify and compare the uses of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, identify and compare the uses of a variety of everyday materials.
+Y2 Living things and their habitats Pupils should be taught to: explore and compare the differences between things that are living, dead, and things that have never been alive identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other identify and name a variety of plants and animals in their habitats, including micro-habitats describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify and name different sources of food Plants Pupils should be taught to: observe and describe how seeds and bulbs grow into mature plants find out and describe how plants need water, light and a suitable temperature to grow and stay healthy.
+Animals, including humans Pupils should be taught to: notice that animals, including humans, have offspring which grow into adults find out and describe the basic needs of animals, including humans, for survival (water, food and air) describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene.
+Uses of everyday materials Pupils should be taught to: identify and compare the uses of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard compare how things move on different surfaces.
+Sound Pupils should be taught to: